philthompson10/sip/docs/abi_14.rst

         the type structure.
     :return:
         a non-zero value if the type structure refers to a namespace.

+.. c:function:: int sipTypeIsScopedEnum(sipTypeDef *td)

+    This checks if a :ref:`generated type structure <ref-type-structures>` refers to a C++11 scoped enum.
+This is only present if the ``CustomEnums`` :mod:`sip` module configuration option is set.

+    :param td:
+        the type structure.
+    :return:
+        a non-zero value if the type structure refers to a C++11 scoped enum.

 .. c:function:: const char *sipTypeName(const sipTypeDef *td)